i-rinat/reiserfs-defrag/README.md

 About
 =====
-`reiserfs-defrag` is a software that will (try to) rearrange data on your **reiserfs** partition to make it less fragmented.
-Offline.
-You need to unmount fs first.
+`reiserfs-defrag` is a software that will rearrange data on your **reiserfs** partition to make it less fragmented. **Offline**.
+You must unmount fs first.

 Status
 ======
-**Experimental.
-Do not use it on sensitive data.**
+Still considered experimental, although it will do its best to protect data from corruption.
+I do run consistency check often in the development process, but obviously that can't guarantee anything.
+Do not use it on sensitive data, or backup them at least.

-As for now (version 0.1) it journals meta-data while moving blocks.
+As for now (v0.2.1) it journals meta-data while moving blocks and runs some consistency checks on metadata.
+That should prevent data loss even for partially damaged filesystem.
-That _should_ prevent data loss, but I did not verify that thoroughly.
+Anyway, running fsck before defragmentation is a good idea.

-There are two available algorithm are tree-through defragmentation and incremental one.
+There are two available algorithms: _tree-through_ defragmentation and _incremental_ one.
 First packs (with no spaces between) all files in a tree order, interleaving data blocks with leaf and internal tree nodes.
 That will move almost all data blocks, and therefore will be very slow.
-But in the end you'll find all files (and directories) in their ideal order and free space consolidated at the end of filesystem.
+But in the end you'll find all files (and directories) in their ideal order and free space consolidated at the end of the filesystem.

-Second one called incremental and selected by default.
-It makes several passes through filesystem internal tree and tries to defragment all that it considers fragmented.
+Second one called _incremental_ and selected by default.
+It makes several passes through filesystem's internal tree and tries to defragment all that it considers fragmented.
 Currently it check for every 2048-block length chuck to be in one piece.
 Those 2048 blocks contains not only data blocks but metadata blocks too.
-As the result, file can be splitted to several parts which will be distributed through the partition.
+As a result, file can be splitted to several parts which will be distributed through the partition.
 That's not user usually wants to see, but this is current limitation.
-And 8 MiB chucks are large enough.
-If you have a 15 ms, 100 MiB/sec disk, on every seek you "lose" 1.5 MiB of data which results in 16% degradation.
-That's good in my books.
-I mean, things could be a way worse.
+8 MiB chucks are large enough.
+If you have a 15 ms, 100 MiB/sec disk, every seek takes same time as reading 1.5 MiB, so it's about 16% performance penalty.
+That is acceptable in multitask environment.

 Fragmentation